atilatech/atila-engineering-interview/README.md

 ### Example

-Note:In your actual code you should use the data in `data/scholarships.json`
+Note: In your actual code you should use the data in `data/scholarships.json`

 Suppose I have the following scholarships in my database: